Kitchari

 kitchari.jpg

-Kitchari is a whole meal made of mung beans, basmathi rice, spices, vegetables, and ghee (or oil), that has been recommended for centuries in India by Ayurvedic practitioners as a way to nourish the body and spirit, reset a troubled digestive system, and build up vitality in a weak or sick patient.
+Kitchari is a whole meal made of split mung beans, basmathi rice, spices, vegetables, and ghee, that has been recommended for centuries in India by Ayurvedic practitioners as a way to nourish the body and spirit, reset a troubled digestive system, and build up vitality in a weak or sick patient.
 This recipe calls for ghee, or clarified butter.
 You will find some information and a recipe to make your own ghee here.
 If you don’t eat dairy you can use coconut oil instead (but do read about how ghee, or clarified butter, may be an option even if you generally have trouble digesting milk products.)

 Simple Kitchari Recipe (about 4 servings)